open-life-science/open-life-science.github.io/_posts/2023-04-18-Introducing-the-new-OLS.md

 Our refreshed brand identity also captures the essence of our mission, and we are confident that it will resonate with our community.

-As we move forward, you may have noticed that we have started incorporating our refreshed identity in our in our slides and stickers.
+As we move forward, you may have noticed that we have **started incorporating** our refreshed identity in our slides and stickers.
 Over the next few months, we will be slowly rolling it out across all our channels.
-In Q3 of 2023, we plan to update our website too.
+In **Q3 of 2023**, we plan to **update our website** too.

-We appreciate everyone who participated in the voting process and provided us with feedback.
+**We appreciate everyone who participated in the voting process and provided us with feedback**.

 ![The image shows the new OLS brand identity applied to different objects such as T-shirts and bags.](/images/2023-04-18-introducing-the-new-OLS/identity-poster.png "New OLS brand identity")